 Celeste Headlee is a classically trained opera singer and an award-winning journalist who has appeared on NPR, PBS World, PRI, CNN, BBC and other international networks.
 She formerly hosted the daily talk show On Second Thought for Georgia Public Broadcasting, and anchored shows including Tell Me More, Talk of the Nation, All Things Considered, and Weekend Edition.
 Until September of 2012, Celeste was the co-host of the national morning news show, The Takeaway, from PRI and WNYC.
 She anchored presidential coverage in 2012 for PBS World Channel.
 For many years, she has been a mentor and managing editor for NPR’s Next Generation Radio Project, training young reporters and editors in broadcasting.

 In addition to small group discussions of the book during this year’s Academic Orientation, Celeste Headlee will be on campus on September 20 to speak with the Class of 2022.

-The American Way of Eating is one element of our 2016 – 2017 Common Experience “Growing our Future.”
-The Common Experience engages the campus community in a yearlong exploration of a topic or issue that requires interdisciplinary thought and collaborative action.
-This year’s theme considers the creation of just and sustainable food systems from the ground to the table.
-This exploration engages faculty, staff, and students from every discipline on campus as we reflect on the ways in which people and cultures grow, consume, and value food.
-Our resources page provides supplemental links, videos, and articles related to The American Way of Eating and our theme of “Growing Our Future.”
+We Need to Talk is one element of our 2018 – 2019 Common Experience “Conversations that Matter.”
+The Common Experience engages the campus community in an exploration of a topic or issue that requires interdisciplinary thought and collaborative action.
+Over the 2018 – 2019 academic year, faculty, staff, and students from every discipline on campus will reflect on the importance of conversation in an ever-changing world.
+Our events and resources page provides supplemental links, videos, and articles related to We Need to Talk.